KusionStack/kusionstack.io/kuperator_versioned_docs/version-v0.3/started/demo-graceful-operation.md

-# Using KusionStack Operating to operate Pods gracefully
+# Using KusionStack Kuperator to operate Pods gracefully

 Applications always provide its service along with traffic routing.
 On Kubernetes, they should be a set of Pods and a corresponding Kubernetes Service resource to expose the service.